otvnvs/cv/README.md

 ## Overview

-The project compiles one `.tex` source into five output formats, each serving a different purpose:
+The project compiles one `.tex` source into all output formats, each serving a different purpose:

 - **PDF** — the primary human-readable document for recruiter submission
 - **DOCX** — Microsoft Word output